zumburuk/ME462_2020/DriftingInTime.md

 I just hope that you and your beloved ones are all in good health.

 ### What was planned?
-We have decided at the beginning of the semester that we would add _character to out lab_, which was a well deserved suit that our lab deserved.
-We started with all the good intensions and contribution from all of you were at least remarkable.
-I did enjoy every bit of it so far.
+We have decided at the beginning of the semester that we would add _character_ to out lab, which was a well deserved suit for our lab.
+We started with all the good intensions and contribution from all of you were nothing remarkable.
+I did enjoy every bit of it so far during the meetings.
-Yet, then very much expected yet underestimated (_I am referring to me here_) COVID-19 hit us.
+Yet, then very much expected yet underestimated (_I am referring to my personal short sightedness here_) COVID-19 hit us the way it just hit.

-$$
+And now, we have to replan everything...

+### So what:
+- I expect to strictly observe a voluntary curfew.
+Hence, I do not plan to meet you folks in person, and I do not want you folks to meet in person to work on the projects.
+- I do not want you to access the lab and I will disable electronic entrance to the lab next week.
+Therefore, if you have any
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1NTE2MDI0NCw4OTk3NDVdfQ==
+eyJoaXN0b3J5IjpbLTgwODA1OTQsODk5NzQ1XX0=
 -->